JovanyCardozaAguilar/golang-youtube-rss-feed/README.md

-HOW TO RUN (ONLY TESTED ON UBUNTU):
+HOW TO RUN (ONLY TESTED ON UBUNTU/POP!
+OS):
 1. Run docker with
 sudo docker compose up